Punisher: Fictional character biography

-Frank Castiglione was born in Queens, New York City, although his family Anglicized their name to Castle after his birth.
-His parents, Mario Lorenzo "Renzo" Castiglione and Louisa Castiglione, were Sicilian immigrants who worked in the fishing industry (hence, he is first-generation Sicilian American).
+Frank G. Castiglione was born in Queens, New York City, although his family Anglicized their name to Castle after his birth.
+His parents, Mario Lorenzo "Renzo" Castiglione and Louisa Castiglione, were Italian immigrants from Sicily who worked in the fishing industry (hence, he is first-generation Sicilian American).
 He studied for the priesthood, but quit because of his inability to forgive major sins.
 He enlisted in the Marine Corps and served in a foreign war, where he received four Purple Hearts and distinguished himself in combat.
 He received the nickname "Punisher" in military service.
-He married a woman named Maria.
-They had two children.
-While on leave, Castle and his family witnessed a mob hit on an informant, in Central Park.
+He married a woman named Maria; they had two children, Lisa and Frank Jr. While on leave, Castle and his family witnessed a mob hit on an informant, in Central Park.
 In response, the criminals attempted to murder the entire family; while his family was lost, Castle survived.
 While he identified the murderers, the police did not prosecute because the killers had paid for alibis.
 As a result, Castle took justice into his own hands and killed all of the perpetrators.
 He then decided that all criminals were indirectly responsible for his loss.

 Castle took on the identity of the Punisher, in an ongoing vigilante war against criminals of all kinds in New York City.
 He entered into conflict with superheroes in the city, particularly Spider-Man and Daredevil.
 He allied with a former weapons engineer, Microchip, in order to build a state-of-the-art arsenal.
 However, the two partners had a falling out, and Punisher killed Microchip.
 In a fight with the mutant Daken, Punisher was killed and cut to pieces.
 However, he was revived as a monster named Franken-Castle before eventually magically restoring his human life.
 He partnered with Rachel Cole-Alves, a former marine whose husband and friends had been killed by organized crime.
 Thunderbolt Ross recruited Castle to join the Thunderbolts.
 Working together with the group, he began an affair with his teammate Elektra.
 An evil duplicate of Captain America later convinced Castle to join his attempt to take control of the US.
 Eventually realizing this mistake, Castle redeemed himself.
 Nick Fury Jr. then asked Castle to steal the armor originally worn by War Machine in order to overthrow a Central Asian dictator, General Petrov.
 Castle then came into conflict with the Hand, a mysterious organization of evil ninjas.